 Statement by Ambassador Byrne Nason at UNSC Briefing on Syria - Chemical Weapons

-The OPCW is fundamental to addressing the possession and use of chemical weapons.
-It has the primary mandate, the technical expertise and experience, to authoritatively advise on these issues.
-It is for the international community, and for this Council in particular, to act urgently, and in unity, to address the issue of this documented use of chemical weapons in Syria.
+OPCW has on several occasions to date, found that the evidence warrants attribution of use to the Syrian authorities.
+Given the OPCW’s technical expertise and experience, as well as its mandate, we don’t believe that we here should seek to second-guess these findings.
+Rather, the international community, and this Council in particular, should act urgently, in unity, to address the issue of this documented use of chemical weapons in Syria.